Ped-Pinheiro/odin-recipes/README.md

 - [Author](#author)

 ## Overview
-The website will consist of a main index page which will have links to a few recipes.
+The website will consist of a main index page which have links to a few recipes.

 ### Links